SomeRandomDolphin/NukoBotWebsite/README.md

 ## About Nukobot

-Nukobot is a discord.js based music bot with extra quality of life features. \n Nukobot has many features, such as :
+Nukobot is a discord.js based music bot with extra quality of life features.
+Nukobot has many features, such as :

 - In-depth music playing and searching
 - Support for lyrics, specialized for your weeb needs